 - URL: Add the purchasing URL for the pattern, if available.

 - Yardage: Write in the recommended yardage for the pattern.
 You might have to make notes for different-sized bolts.
-I just copy-and-paste from the pattern maker’s website.
+I just copy and paste it from the pattern maker’s website.
+This field allows rich text so you can get as detailed as you like.

-- Notions needed: Write in the suggested notions needed to make the pattern, e.g. buttons, zippers, elastic.
-I never include thread, fabric, or needles because duh.
-I tend to be detailed in this section, such as noting the length of the zipper or the width of the elastic.
+- Notions needed: Write in the suggested notions to make the pattern, e.g., buttons, zippers, elastic.
+I never include thread, fabric, or needles because, duh.
+This field allows rich text too.

 - Own?: This is a checkbox to mark whether you own the pattern or not.